Beautiful Places in China: Discover the Hidden Gems

 Picturesque Mountains

-Huangshan (yellow Mountain)
+Huangshan (Yellow Mountain)

 Emei Shan

-Serene Lakes And Rivers
+Serene Lakes and Rivers

 Beautiful Places in China: Serene Lakes and Rivers

-West Lake In Hangzhou
+West Lake in Hangzhou

-Li River In Guilin
+Li River in Guilin

 Modern Marvels